 How can you find a great winter coat, or know when it’s time to invest in great winter coats in general?
-Reader M asked us to “share some guidance and advice…”

 I’m curious to hear what the readers say here, because despite a lot of poking around online, I haven’t found a lot of other articles talking about this.
 Here’s what I know:

-- I read somewhere once that a wool/cashmere blend is better than a 100% cashmere coat — after looking at this Ask Men article it looks like it may be because cashmere is such a delicate fabric, which makes sense.
+Go for a blend.
+I read somewhere once that a wool/cashmere blend is better than a 100% cashmere coat — after looking at this Ask Men article it looks like it may be because cashmere is such a delicate fabric, which makes sense.

-- I’m still largely against down for the office, but at this point I think that’s my own issue, perhaps caused by memories of Kathleen Turner’s puffer coat in Romancing the Stone — the look is hugely popular.
+Know what level of warm you want.
+I’m still largely against down for the office, but at this point I think that’s my own issue, perhaps caused by memories of Kathleen Turner’s puffer coat in Romancing the Stone — the look is hugely popular.
 Land’s End notes that down is technically the warmest insulator.

-- I’m a total wimp, but I wear gloves the second it’s vaguely acceptable — when I go for a run or a walk I’ll often be in a t-shirt and gloves.
+Protect your hands.
+I’m a total wimp, but I wear gloves the second it’s vaguely acceptable — when I go for a run or a walk I’ll often be in a t-shirt and gloves.
 Yes it looks dumb, but I hate hangnails, raggedy cuticles, and other dry-winter-hand problems.

-- In terms of style, as the WSJ advises, bear in mind where most of your skirts and pants hit you; I have also made the argument that a winter coat should be big enough to fit a suit blazer (or very thick sweater) beneath, comfortably.
+Size UP for layers like blazers and bulky sweaters.
+I have made the argument that a winter coat should be big enough to fit a suit blazer (or very thick sweater) beneath, comfortably.
 (So watch out in July when you find that amazing coat that fits you like a glove… with bare arms.)